Microsoft · Product Design

 Iterate after Production

-Phase 3 - shipped worldwide and extend beyond ideas
+Phase 3- shipped worldwide and extend beyond Excel

-Intelligent system model where we defined the design principle for different surfaces in office suiet
+Intelligent system model where we defined the design principle for different surfaces in Office suite

-As we continue to learn and evolve, surfacing suggestions on the side pane isn’t always the best experience especially when user’s in the middle of their workflow on the canvas, and our suggestion relies on the content user’s currently working on.
-I had an amazing team of PMs and engineers who were always supportive of me reaching out to users and explore new ideas based on feedback.
-Here are some of early concepts across different Excel surfaces, to help users become more productive with the power of artificial intelligence.
+As we continue to learn and evolve, surfacing suggestions on the side pane isn't always the best experience — especially when the user is in the middle of their workflow on the canvas, and our suggestion relies on the content the user is currently working on.
+I had an amazing team of PMs and engineers who were always supportive of me reaching out to users and exploring new ideas based on feedback.
+Here are some early concepts across different Excel surfaces to help users become more productive with the power of artificial intelligence.

 Peer Feedback